Chocolate Ice Cream Bread Recipe

-So this 2 ingrdient ice cream bread turned into a 4 ingrdient cake, not counting icing and sprinkles.
+So this 2 ingredient ice cream bread turned into a 4 ingredient cake, not counting icing and sprinkles.
 Still not bad, comparatively.

 If you are like me and need and a substitution for self rising flour here ya go: for every 1 cup all-purpose flour, add 1½ teaspoons baking powder and ½ teaspoon salt.
 For totals for this recipe, see the notes section.

 I really do enjoy ice cream, but as I get older, the darn stuff hurts my teeth.
 I end up sucking it down, not able to savor it on my tongue before wincing.